 - Tell the truth in your interactions with the insurance company.

 - When you file a claim and are being interviewed about your disability, don't exagerate.

-- Keep in mind that whatever activities you tell the insurance company that you can no longer do will be the subject of surveillance video.
+- Keep in mind that whatever activities you tell the insurance company that you can no longer do or that you are limited in doing will be the subject of surveillance video.
 In other words, your insurance company will attempt to catch you on video doing the exact activities that you told them that you can no longer do.

 - Know what is in your medical records.
 Your doctor may state in a medical note that you told him or her that you can't do activity "so and so".

 - Live your life under the assumption that you are on video 24 hours a day.

 - And be vary careful about what you post on social media.